dangngocduc/dangngocduc/README.md

 ### Hi there 👋

-I'm a Android and Fluter developer.
+I'm a Android and Flutter developer.

 - 💬 I’m currently working on AgileTech.
 - 🌱 I’m currently learning Flutter.